 Responsibilities of property owners

 As a property owner, you're responsible for obtaining a valid EPC before marketing your property for sale or rent.
 This applies to both residential and commercial properties.
 Failure to provide an EPC can result in fines.
-It's worth noting that an EPC must be in place for all advertised properties, with a few specific exemptions.

-Implications for prospective buyers and tenants
+Implications for buyers and tenants

-Prospective buyers and tenants can use the EPC to gauge the property's energy performance, potentially affecting their decision-making.
 A higher EPC rating often signals lower energy costs, which can be a deciding factor for many.
 It's a tool for them to assess long-term costs associated with the property.

 Legal exemptions and special cases